I think one of the most important aspects of parenting is teaching our children to be good people who care for others.

 There are things we take for granted – like three meals a day and a cabinet full of food.
 Those things are not as easy to come by for many adults and children in our own hometown.

-The kids and I were honored to go to Walmart and create a donation basket for our local food pantry.
-We filled the basket with Hellmann’s® and Knorr® products as well as paper towels and other helpful essentials.
+The kids and I recently decided to create a donation basket for our local food pantry.
+We filled the basket with products we love, as well as household products like paper towels and other helpful essentials.

 I wanted the kids to experience the entire process, so after choosing the items they also helped deliver the basket.
 They carried it themselves and even told the woman in charge of donations why we were there.